Buddleja davidii (Butterfly Bush)

 Leaf DescriptionOpposite, simple, ovate-lanceolate 10-25m long, acuminate, closely serrate.

-Flower DescriptionPerfect, usually lavendar, 4 petaled, fragrant,
+Flower DescriptionPerfect, usually lavender, 4 petaled, fragrant.

-Colour DescriptionGray green leaves appear in late spring and are retained until late autumn.
+Colour DescriptionGrey green leaves appear in late spring and are retained until late autumn.

-Texture DescriptionMedium
+Texture DescriptionMedium.

 Photographs